SPKasam/Email-Sender/readme.md

 #Sending Emails

-Learned how to programmatically send an email to as many people as I want.
+Learned how to programmatically send an email to multiple people using smtp servers.
 Can also customize the email using html and smart substitution.